dkandalov/dkandalov.github.io/_posts/coroutines/2018-05-02-yielding-generators.md

 console.log(f.next());
 console.log(f.next(10));
 </javascript>
 The previous examples might look a little bit too magical.
 To dispel the magic we can look at how the same functionality can be done in JavaScript versions without support for `yield` keyword.
-Luckily this is easy to do using BabelJS which can transpile modern JavaScript (ES2018) to code runnable in the old ES5 language version.
+Luckily this is easy to do using [BabelJS](https://babeljs.io) which can transpile modern JavaScript (ES2018) to code runnable in the old ES5 language version.
 The code below is transpiled version of the skipping factorial generator.
-Note taht at the bottom of the example you can see that `console.log(f.next())` code didn't change at all.
+Note that at the bottom of the example you can see that `console.log(f.next())` code didn't change at all.
 Also `factorial()` function signature didn't change although its code was transformed.
-There are some implementation details we cannot see in `regeneratorRuntime.wrap()` function but the main point here is that `factorial` code is transformed into a state machine.
+There are some implementation details we can't see in `regeneratorRuntime.wrap()` function but the main point here is that `factorial` code is transformed into a state machine.
 There is a `switch` statement which switches on the current state of the state machine.
 For example, initially the state is `0` so we match `case 0` and initialise `n`, `result` and `skip` variables.
 Then we fall though into `case 3` where `if (!true)` and `if (skip)` evaluate to false and won't be executed.
 The next state is set to `7` in `_context.next = 7` and the generator returns current result.
 When main function calls `f.next()` generator will continue execution from `case 7`.
 So as you can see there is no particular magic going on here.
 It might not a trivial code transformation going on in the compiler but after all the code becomes just a state machine.

 <javascript>
 "use strict";